finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 # **getValuation**
 > ListAggregationResponse getValuation(valuationRequest)

-[BETA] Perform valuation for a list of portfolios and/or portfolio groups
+[EXPERIMENTAL] Perform valuation for a list of portfolios and/or portfolio groups

 Perform valuation on specified list of portfolio and/or portfolio groups for a set of dates.